 Minify HTML

-Convert multi line HTML to runnable inline HTML code
+Convert multi-line HTML into functional inline code

 Tags: compress code html minify code